Parrurox/theList/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` to access the app.
+4. Open your browser and navigate to `http://localhost` to access the app.

-## Usage

-1. Sign up or log in to your account.
-2. Browse the movie catalog or search for specific movies.
-3. Add movies to your watchlist by clicking the "Add to Watchlist" button.
-4. Mark movies as watched by clicking the "Mark as Watched" button.
-5. Remove movies from your watchlist by clicking the "Remove from Watchlist" button.
-6. Use the sorting options to organize your watchlist.
-7. Enjoy tracking your movie watchlist!

 ## Technologies Used

 - Vite
 - React
+- JSON server
 - Context API
 - CSS (or any other styling solution you used)